ditero/greetings-webapp/README.md

 # Getting Started
 You need to fork this repository.
 I will assume that you already have an account with Github and logged in.

-##Steps on creating a clone of your for fork
+## Steps on creating a clone of your for fork
 1. On Github, navigate to your fork of this respository.
 2. Under the respository name, click **Clone or download**.
-3. In the Clone with HTTPs section,click
+3. In the Clone with HTTPs section,click the copy icon to copy the clone URL for the repository.
+4. OPen Terminal
+5. Type `git clone` and then paste the URL you copied in Step 2.
+It will look like this, with your GitHub username instead of

 # Installing
 |||||||||||||||||||||||||||||
 #  Running the Web Application